igor-bulygin/tdvs-gthb/docs/category.md

 	path: '/298fa/c3b1b/677d1/b310f/4q1c8/', // path of IDs of categories to this category or '/' if root category
 	// This should always end with a '/'

+	sizecharts: false, // should this category use size charts
+	prints: false, // should this category use prints

 	name: {
 		'en-US': 'Name of category',
 		'es-ES': 'Nombre de categoria'